calliope-project/calliope/docs/migrating.md

 * To set the capacities in operate mode, you no longer need to set the `_max` constraints for your technologies (`area_use_max`, `flow_cap_max`, etc.); you can specify the decision variables as parameters directly.
 Therefore, you can define e.g. `flow_cap` as one of your technology parameters.
-This is because the operate mode custom math deactivates the decision variables with the same names, paving the way for the parameters to be used in the math formulation instead.
+This is because the additional math applied in operate mode deactivates the decision variables with the same names, paving the way for the parameters to be used in the math formulation instead.

     === "v0.6"